 Along with many other companies, nonprofits, newlyweds, and graduates around the world, Classy had big plans for an in-person event in 2020.
 For the last six years, we’ve hosted the Collaborative, a conference for nonprofit professionals.
-The Collaborative is a three-day experience that offers nonprofit professionals the opportunity to learn, connect with industry experts and like-minded peers, attend eventful happy hours, and get re-inspired for their missions.
+The Collaborative is a four-day experience that offers nonprofit professionals the opportunity to learn, connect with industry experts and like-minded peers, attend eventful happy hours, and get re-inspired for their missions.
 But in the first week of March 2020, as COVID-19 quickly evolved from a brief mention in the news to an all-caps headline, our events team knew we couldn’t guarantee an in-person event.

 “The process of moving to a virtual event wasn’t taken lightly,” says Senior Events Manager Taryn Crowder.
 “When we first started monitoring the COVID-19 situation, we created several different crisis plans depending on what happened next with the virus.
 Those initial crisis plans didn’t last long—we had to pivot to new crisis plans almost daily for several weeks as things changed rapidly with the pandemic.
 These crisis plans consisted of communication and operational tactics.”

 To help your team reimagine your in-person events, we asked five of our key team members to share their advice and lessons learned on transitioning an in-person event to a virtual experience that attracted over 10,000 attendees in just two and a half months.
 Read on to hear from Taryn Crowder, senior events manager; Brooke Hearn, senior event planner; Anne Guillen, senior events content marketer; Irene Webber, senior visual designer; and JP Angers, senior video producer.

 Lesson 1: Assess risk, perform research, and move quickly.

 Q: Explain the initial process of how you decided to transition from an in-person to a virtual event.